GAPO: Robust Advantage Estimation for Real-World Code LLMs: Preliminaries

 The advantage $\hat{A}_{i,t}$ is computed based on the relative rewards of the edits within each group.
-Given a reward model (\eg, as defined in \cref{eq:reward}), we score each edit to obtain a set of $G$ rewards $\textbf{r} = \{r_1, r_2, \ldots, r_G\}$.
-These rewards are then normalized to yield the advantage calculation:
+Given any reward model, we score each edit to obtain a set of $G$ rewards $\textbf{r} = \{r_1, r_2, \ldots, r_G\}$, which are then normalized to yield the advantage calculation: